The Role of Calcium During Pregnancy

 How Calcium Benefits Women During Pregnancy

 Getting enough calcium is essential to help prevent bone loss during pregnancy because your body transfers calcium from you to your developing baby.
-The good news is that, especially when you eat the correct foods, your body is intelligent enough to safeguard your bones.
+When thinking about overall nutritional balance, many expectant mothers also consider how food and supplements work together during pregnancy.
+The good news is that your body naturally prioritizes protecting your bones when calcium intake is sufficient.

 How Much Calcium Does Your Body Need?

 Since your body cannot create calcium on its own, you must consume it through food.
 The average pregnant woman needs 1,000 mg of calcium every day.
-Aim for four or more servings of foods high in calcium each day.
+Four or more servings of calcium-rich foods daily can help meet this goal, together with prenatal vitamins recommended for mineral support.

 Calcium-Rich Foods